tendermint/tendermint/docs/rfc/rfc-011-custom-indexing.md

 5. **Indexers are responsible for answering queries.** An indexer plugin is not required to support the legacy query filter language, nor to be compatible with the legacy RPC endpoints for accessing them.
-Any APIs for clients to to query a custom index are the responsibility of the indexer, not the node.
+Any APIs for clients to query a custom index are the responsibility of the indexer, not the node.

 ### Informal Design Intent